Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 ﻿# Urchin Server

+## Installation
+There is no installer application for the server yet.
+Please download the source code and compile it using Visual Studio.
+To install the server you just need to copy a few files to the server and configure a web site in IIS.

+To build the server, compile the Urchin.Server.Owin project.
+If you want to store your data in a database, then you should also compile Urchin.Server.Persistence.Prius.

+In development, you can create a web site in IIS and point it to Urchin.Server.Owin project folder, or you can run this project from within Visual Studio by right clicking and choosing Debug|Start new instance.

+To deploy to production, make sure you build the 'Release' version, then deploy: web.config config.txt bin\*.dll

+If you want to store your data in a database, then you must also copy some files from the the Urchin.Server.Persistence.Prius\bin folder.
+There is a commented out post build step in this project that copies these files to Urchin.Server.Owin\bin.
+Uncomment these steps before building if you want database persistence.

+## Configuration
+The Urchin server uses the Urchin client to manage its configuration file - nothing like eating your own dog food.
+The configuration is stored in the config.txt file.

+If you are using the default file persister, then you should configure the location of the rules file in config.txt.
+Note that this file is in JSON format, and directory separators are reserved characters in JSON and must be escaped.

+If you are using the Prius persister, then you need to configure the name of the Prius repository to use, and you also need to configure Prius - since it also uses Urchin Client for its configuration.

+This server uses the following configurable modules:

+### Owin
+Not much configuration you can do here.

+### Common.Logging Package
+This NuGet package is used for logging.
+You can configure it via the web.config file.
+See [documentation](http://netcommon.sourceforge.net/documentation.html) for the available configuration options.

+### Prius Package
+This NuGet package is used for database persistence, and is optional.
+If you are using it, then you need to configure it in the config.txt file.
+The config.txt file already contains a boilerplate configuration for MySQL, you need just need to customize the connection string for the location and logon credentials of your MySQL instance.

+If you want to persist to another database (Microsoft SQL Server for example), then take a look at the [Prius documentation](https://github.com/Bikeman868/Prius) for configuration details.

+## Testing
+Once you have your server installed and configured, you can check if it's working using a browser.
+Assuming you a new web site in IIS with the host name of 'urchin.local', then you can browse to http://urchin.local/hello and the server should reply back with a hello message.
+You can use this endpoint in your system health checks.

+If you want to perform more in-depth testing, I recommend a Chrome app called Postman.
+You will find a file called 'Urchin.json.postman_collection' in the source code that can be imported into Postman.
+This will provide example calls for all methods available in the API that you can test using Postman.

 ## REST API
 This server has a RESTful API with JSON in the body of POSTs and PUTs and it replies with JSON.
 The sections below define the endpoints, each endpoint definition specifies the HTTP method